Correlation Between Hawaiian Holdings and American Airlines

 Pair Corralation between Hawaiian Holdings and American Airlines

-Allowing for the 90-day total investment horizon Hawaiian Holdings is expected to generate 3.33 times more return on investment than American Airlines.
-However, Hawaiian Holdings is 3.33 times more volatile than American Airlines Group.
-It trades about 0.02 of its potential returns per unit of risk.
-American Airlines Group is currently generating about 0.0 per unit of risk.
-If you would invest 1,942 in Hawaiian Holdings on December 19, 2023 and sell it today you would lose (579.50) from holding Hawaiian Holdings or give up 29.84% of portfolio value over 90 days.
+Allowing for the 90-day total investment horizon Hawaiian Holdings is expected to under-perform the American Airlines.
+But the stock apears to be less risky and, when comparing its historical volatility, Hawaiian Holdings is 1.79 times less risky than American Airlines.
+The stock trades about -0.17 of its potential returns per unit of risk.
+The American Airlines Group is currently generating about -0.01 of returns per unit of risk over similar time horizon.
+If you would invest 1,546 in American Airlines Group on December 30, 2023 and sell it today you would lose (11.00) from holding American Airlines Group or give up 0.71% of portfolio value over 90 days.

 Time Period3 Months [change]